actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 - You will need to acquire the [default locale file](https://github.com/Actionhero/Actionhero/blob/master/locales/en.json) and copy it into `./locales/en.json` within your project.
 - The error reporters have all been changed to use these new locale file and mustache-style syntax.
 Update your from the [default errors file](https://github.com/Actionhero/Actionhero/blob/master/config/errors.js)
-- The `welcomeMessage` and `goodbyeMessage` are removed from the config files and Actionhero now refrences the locale files for these strings.
-Update yours accodingly.
+- The `welcomeMessage` and `goodbyeMessage` are removed from the config files and Actionhero now references the locale files for these strings.
+Update yours accordingly.

 - **utils**